project2051/docker-workshop/02_Images/README.md

 ## Searching for images

-Let's assume we want application that is not on our list like for example jenkins.
+Let's assume we want application that is not on our list, like for example jenkins.
 We can look for it with `docker search jenkins`
+Let't have a closer look on the results:
 ```
     root@debian:/var/lib/docker# docker search jenkins
     NAME                                             DESCRIPTION                                     STARS     OFFICIAL   AUTOMATED